Eidola (band)

-The band released the single "Counterfeit Shrines" in June 2021, their first new song in over four years, and released their fourth studio album, The Architect in September on Blue Swan Records and Rise Records.

 Career

 2011–12: Formation and The Great Glass Elephant

-Eidola first formed as a four-piece ambient post-hardcore band from Salt Lake City, Utah in 2011, with lead vocalist and guitarist Andrew Michael Wells, screamer and guitarist Matthew Dommer, bass guitarist James Johnson, and drummer Matthew Hansen.
+Eidola first formed as a four-piece ambient post-hardcore band from Spanish Fork, Utah, in 2011, with lead vocalist and guitarist Andrew Michael Wells, screamer and guitarist Matthew Dommer, bass guitarist James Johnson, drummer Matthew Hansen, and on-stage lighting engineer Harold the Hallowed.
 The group became well known in the local hardcore punk scene in the Salt Lake City area, eventually garnering an online and local cult following.
-The band became known for their eclectic amalgamation of math rock, post-rock, metalcore, post-hardcore, and ambient music and their eccentric live concert performances.
+The band became known for their eclectic amalgamation of math rock, post-rock, metalcore, post-hardcore, and ambient music and their electric live concert performances.

-The band recorded their debut full-length studio album with music engineer Randy Cordner, who produced, mixed and mastered the record.
+The band recorded their debut full-length studio album with music engineer Randy Cordner, who produced, mixed, and mastered the record.
 The band self-released their debut studio album, The Great Glass Elephant, on December 1, 2012.

 2013–16: Degeneraterra

 In late 2013, the band added guitarist Brandon Bascom to take on live guitar duties to allow Andrew to focus on vocals.
 Eidola toured briefly with American band I, Omega in the US from December 5 to December 12, 2014.